 AHS results

-A Level APS
+A Level APS (with Average Grade)

 (The average points achieved by students in A Level qualifications)

-Average A Level Grade
+A Level Velue Added

-Best 3 A Levels (APS)
+Best 3 A Levels (APS) (with Average Grade)

 (The average points achieved by students in their best 3 A Level qualifications)